SIC-POVMs from Stark units: Prime dimensions n^2+3: Abstract

 \section{Abstract}

-We propose a recipe for constructing a SIC fiducial vector in any complex Hilbert space whose dimension is of the form $d = n^2+3$, starting from Stark units in a ray class field that does not contain a complex root of unity.
-The recipe relies on some number theoretical theorems, a version of the Stark conjectures, and some standard conjectures for SICs.
-In this paper we focus on the conceptually simplest case, prime dimensions of the form $d = n^2+3$, and report that we have constructed SICs in twelve prime dimensions of this kind, the highest being $d = 19603$.
+We propose a recipe for constructing a SIC fiducial vector in complex Hilbert space of dimension of the form $d=n^2+3$, focussing on prime dimensions $d=p$.
+Such structures are shown to exist in thirteen prime dimensions of this kind, the highest being $p = 19603$.

+The real quadratic base field~$K$ (in the standard SIC terminology) attached to such dimensions has fundamental units~$u_K$ of norm~$-1$.
+Let~$\ZZ_K$ denote the ring of integers of~$K$, then~$p\ZZ_K$ splits into two ideals~$\pp$ and~$\pp'$.
+The initial entry of the fiducial is the square~$\xi^2$ of a geometric scaling factor~$\xi$, which lies in one of the fields~$K(\sqrt{u_K})$.
+Strikingly, the other~$p-1$ entries of the fiducial vector are each the product of~$\xi$ and the square root of a \emph{Stark unit}.
+These Stark units are obtained via the Stark conjectures from the value at $s=0$ of the first derivatives of partial $L$-functions attached to the characters of the ray class group of~$\ZZ_K$ with modulus~$\pp\infty_1$, where~$\infty_1$ is one of the real places of~$K$.